cianariel/Laravel4.2-Ecommerce/public/ideas/wp-content/plugins/prepost-seo/readme.txt

 PrePost SEO plugin check your Post SEO before it's **Published** and helps to improve your Website SEO (**Search Engine Optimization**).

-You can check full feature of this plugin here: **[View Full Features and Details](https://www.prepostseo.com/wordpress-post-seo-analyzing-plugin)**
+Plagiarism checking process is now 10x faster at prepostseo.com You can check full feature of this plugin here: **[View Full Features and Details](https://www.prepostseo.com/wordpress-post-seo-analyzing-plugin)**

 We are planing to provide up to 1000 free search queries for our users.